alexandrelamberty/bookstore-web-app/README.md

 ## Usage

 This web application is part of a Docker stack.
-See the [Epidemic-Escapes]() project to launch the complete stack.
+See the [Bookstore](https://github.com/alexandrelamberty/bookstore) project to launch the complete stack.

 ## Development

-This application os
+...

 ## Development server